medic/medic-docs/configuration/legacy/contact-summary.md

 - `contact` which is the currently selected contact.
 This has minimal stubs for the `contact.parent`, so if you want to refer to a property on the parent use `lineage` below.
 - `reports` which is an array of reports for the contact.
 - `lineage` which is an array of the contacts parents (added in 2.13.0). `lineage[0]` is the parent, `lineage[1]` is the grandparent, etc. Each lineage entry has full information for the contact, so you can use `lineage[1].contact.phone` for example.
+- `targets` (added in `3.9.0`) which is the current `target`(https://github.com/medic/medic-docs/blob/master/development/db-schema.md#targets) document of the contact, hydrated with the config information of every target it contains a value for.
+If there is no target document available (for example when viewing a contact that does not upload targets), this value will be `undefined`.
+This value might also be `undefined` if the contact has not yet synced the current target document.

 ## Outputs